-The Council conducted more symposiums on key topics that will help in developing the next power plan.
-These included the Pacific Northwest power market, the California power market, and British Columbia power issues.
+The Council also conducted other more-symposiums on key topics that will help in developing the next power plan.
+These included the Pacific Northwest and California power markets., the California power market, and British Columbia power issues.

 Electricity oversupply

 The rapid increase in wind power also exacerbates a problem of generating too much electricity -- oversupply -- during the spring and early summer when snowmelt engorges the rivers and demand for power is low.
 During oversupply conditions, the Bonneville Power Administration displaces generation other than hydropower using its Oversupply Management Protocol (OMP).
 The Council continues to work with Bonneville and other regional stakeholders to reduce the occurrence of oversupply through the Oversupply Technical Oversight Committee of the Wind Integration Forum.